maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Now, each expression would correspond to exactly `Length[#DestroyerEvents]` causal edges, with each one going from the `#CreatorEvent` to each element of the `#DestroyerEvents`.
-An even more useful structure is an expressions-events graph already used above, where both events and expressions are represented as differently colored vertices.
+An even more useful structure is the expressions-events graph already used above, where both events and expressions are represented as differently colored vertices.
 There is only one edge going into each expression-vertex (corresponding to its `#CreatorEvent`).
 And there are `Length[#DestroyerEvents]` edges coming out of each expression-vertex.